 'I didn’t really consider myself as his carer.'

 'I probably only realised I was a carer about halfway into Renate’s treatment.'

 'I am his carer, but I'm his wife as well.'

-Visit The Source to search for or share tips to help you be there for someone with cancer.
+Visit The Source to search for tips to help you support someone with cancer.
 You can also share your own tips to help others in the same situation.

 Meet other people who understand what you’re going through.
 Find out about support groups, where to get information and how to get involved with Macmillan where you are.

 Looking after a loved one with cancer?
 This is a safe and supportive place to share your worries and emotions without worrying about upsetting members living with cancer.
 Please remember when posting that this group is for Carers only.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org

 All our information is reviewed by cancer or other relevant professionals to ensure that it’s accurate and reflects the best evidence available.
 We thank all those people who have provided expert review for the information on this page.

 Our information is also reviewed by people affected by cancer to ensure it is as relevant and accessible as possible.
 Thank you to all those people who reviewed what you're reading and have helped our information to develop.